 If you see a basketball shoe that you like have these “Wide” sizes, then it’s your best to go for that instead.
 As I’ve mentioned, today’s mainstream shoes have this option very rarely but it’s still a good idea to check it up on Amazon, as you’d be going the safest route.

-Now, for the list!
+Now, onto the shoe list!

 The latest of LeBron’s shoe army, the 17th model, just like most of his released product, is very friendly for wide footers.
 The shoe’s base is rounded and pretty wide all-throughout, and the upper is pure knit with some Fuse reinforcements on key areas.